Business & Marketing

 Love ‘em or hate ‘em, in this day in age, online reviews are a vital part of growing any service business.
 We know there can be a lot of fear and hesitation when it comes to online reviews.
 We hear things like, "Well, I don't like to brag about myself," and questions like, "What if someone writes something negative or completely untrue?
 What if one person's bad day turns other potential clients away?"
 The reality is, once in a while, it may happen, but the benefits of a strong online presence can be the difference between a thriving business and one that can't seem to keep the doors open.
 And on those off-chances that you do get a negative review, there are strategies to handle those too (which we've also covered below 😉).

-Bonus tip: If you're a SolaGenius user, this all-in-one app will do your dirty work for you by automatically asking your client to leave a review immediately after their appointment!
-Learn more
+Bonus tip: If you're a SolaGenius user, this all-in-one app will do all the heavy lifting for you by automatically asking your client to leave a review immediately after their appointment!

 Still not convinced?